mlange-42/bbn/README.md

 ## Features

 * Minimal, fast API for usage as a library.
+* Decision networks with utility and decision nodes.
 * Human-readable YAML format, as well as BIF-XML.
 * Train and query networks from the command line with `bbn`.
 * Visualize, query and explore networks in the interactive TUI app `bbni`.